falcaoaugustos/contacts-men/README.md

 # contacts-men
-A contacts application using mongodb, express, node.
+A contacts application using mongodb, mongoose, express, node.

 ---